-Volunteer opportunities also allow you to apply your current skillsets and use them to make your experience even better.
+Volunteer opportunities also allow you to apply your current skill sets and use them to make your experience even better.
 There are plenty of volunteer organizations that need talented individuals to help out in a variety of areas.
-These types of experiences will only help you to build more confidence in your own skills, as well as show you what you are truly capable of in you career.
+These types of experiences will only help you to build more confidence in your skills, as well as show you what you are truly capable of in your career.

 Determine Your Career Path